haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-1-introduction_to_fl.rst

   * **Cross-Silo Federated Learning**

-    Similar to Cross-Device FL, this FL aims to create a more centrally sound model.

-    But, instead of a small concentration of data, here humongous amounts of data are stored in clusters like Hadoop/Spark.
+    In a similar way to cross-device federated learning, this Federated Learning method is intended to create a more centrally-driven model.
+Instead of a small concentration of data, here humongous amounts are stored in clusters like Hadoop/Spark, and datasets are partitioned vertically.
+Where vertical FL refers to data sets that have similar samples but different feature sets.

-    Here data sets are partitioned Vertically.
-Let's take a look at Vertical-FL.

-    * When the data set has similar samples, but has different feature sets, it is known as Vertical-FL.

 * **Data-Centric FL:**

-  * Data-Centric Federated Learning is where private users can give organisations access to build models on their data without sharing it.

-  * This concept can be further expanded to a Cloud of Cross-Silo FL, where similar strategy could be implemented.
+  The concept of Data-Centric Federated Learning allows private users to enable organizations to build models based on their own data without having to share it.This concept can be further extended to a Cloud of Cross-Silo FL, where a similar strategy could be implemented.

 Clients
 ~~~~~~~